Katla (volcano): Historic activity

-Most of these eruptions resulted in glacial floods.
-The severe fissure eruption in 934 was one of the largest lava eruptions in the past 10,000 years.
+Most of these eruptions resulted in glacial floods (jökulhlaups).
+Some Mýrdalsjökull jökulhlaups have been associated with catastrophic flooding which results from peak discharges of more than 100000 m3/s, which is ten to a hundred times the size of most jökulhlaups.
+Apart from the 1755 and 1918 eruptions already mentioned in this regard, both of which like the majority of large floods drained onto the Mýrdalssandur plain to the volcanoes south-east, an eruption in 822 drained from the north-east aspect of the caldera down the Markarfljót river flood plain to the mountain's south-west covering an area of 600 km2.
+This is a convoluted route that outputs on to a large flood plain, the Markarfljótsaurar.
 Before the Hringvegur (Iceland's Ring Road) was constructed in 1974, people feared traversing the plains in front of the volcano because of the frequent jökulhlaup (or glacier bursts) and the deep river crossings.
-Especially dangerous was the glacier outburst that followed the eruption of 1918.

-Present day activity
+Recent activity

 Katla has been showing signs of unrest since 1999, and geologists have concerns that it might erupt in the near future.
+The volcano's present dormancy is among the longest in its known history.
 Particularly, monitoring has been intensified following the March 2010 eruptions of a smaller neighbouring volcano, the Eyjafjallajökull glacier.
 The eruption of this nearby long-dormant volcano in March and April 2010 prompted fears among some geophysicists that it might trigger an eruption at the larger and more dangerous Katla.
 In the past 1,000 years, all three known eruptions of Eyjafjallajökull have triggered subsequent Katla eruptions.

 Following the 2010 Eyjafjallajökull eruptions, on 20 April 2010 Icelandic President Ólafur Grímsson said "the time for Katla to erupt is coming close ... we [Iceland] have prepared ... it is high time for European governments and airline authorities all over Europe and the world to start planning for the eventual Katla eruption".

-Increased earthquake activity has been noticed on Katla since the eruption at Eyjafjallajökull, but no other signs of an imminent eruption have been observed.
+Increased earthquake activity had been noticed on Katla since the eruption at Eyjafjallajökull, but no other signs of an imminent eruption were observed.
 These quakes are located mainly on the northwestern rim of the caldera.
-On 9 October 2010, a sudden rise in harmonic tremor was observed in the stations around Katla, a sign of a possible impending eruption.
+On 9 October 2010, a sudden rise in harmonic tremor was observed in the stations around Katla, but although a sign of a possible impending eruption, none occurred.